enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-promise.md

 - `promise2` is not just represent the result of `promise`
 - but also represent the result of `successCallback` or `failureCallback` passed in

-with promise, we can accomplish
+with promise, we can write like this

 ```js
 doSomething()